How to Copy Folders and Subfolders Using Xcopy Command

 Step by step guide to copy files or folders via AOMEI Backupper

-1. Download AOMEI Backupper Standard, install and launch it.
+1. Download free AOMEI Backupper Standard, install and launch it.

 3. Click Add Folder to specify the folder and click OK.
 You can add more folders by clicking the + button.